Program Options and Services

-In 2012, the Early Childhood extended its services to include a tuition-based preschool option to serve families whose incomes exceed 300% of the federal poverty level (FPL).
-Families interested in this option should contact the main office at (412) 529-4291 to find out more information or inquire about slot openings.
+In 2012, program offerings were extended to include a tuition-based option to serve preschool children whose family household income exceed 300% of the federal poverty level (FPL).
+Families interested in this option should contact the main office at (412) 325-4291 to find out more information or inquire about slot openings.

-To meet the needs of families that need extended care for their children, afterschool program services are offered at select locations for children in grades Pre-K through 5th Grade.
-Space is still available in some locations.
-For more information, please contact Darlene McIntosh, Fiscal Coordinator at (412) 529-4297 or visit http://www.pps.k12.pa.us/Page/3333
+To meet the needs of families that seek extended care options for their children, afterschool program services are offered at Colfax K-8 Elementary School for children in grades K through 5th Grade.
+Limited space is still available.
+For more information, please contact Darlene McIntosh, Special Projects Coordinator at (412) 325-4297 or visit http://www.pps.k12.pa.us/Page/3333

 to learn more about the program or download the application.